mediamaker/tarotlygatsby/content/blog/sleep-better-by-establishing-bedtime-routine/index.md

 tags: ["tools", "sleep"]
 ---

 Rejuvenate with deep sleep.
 This simple checklist will help you wind down before bed so you can feel truly restored in the morning.
-Keep this checklist handy and try following it before bed for 7 days and feel the difference better sleep can make in your energy and clarity levels.
+Try it before bed for 7 days and feel the difference better sleep can make in your daily energy and clarity levels.

 - [ ] Sit comfortably on a chair or on the floor.
 - [ ] Close your eyes and bring your attention to your breathing, stay focused here for a few breaths.
 Notice your breaths become longer and deeper.